DHTMLX/docs-diagram/docs/editor_overview.md

 | ![](assets/mindmap_editor_draggable.gif)                                               |

 If you've added a custom shape to the editor in the org chart mode, you can configure the right panel to be able to edit custom properties of the shape.

-## Shape search

-DHTMLX Diagram provides you with a set of API that you can apply in order to make working with a Diagram more convenient.
-For example, you can implement a feature of searching a shape on request that helps you to simplify work with large diagrams.

-<iframe src="https://snippet.dhtmlx.com/d7kvzq4r?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

-## Diagram scale

-You can apply the zoom template to your diagram to be able to change its appearance via zooming the diagram in or out.
-Besides, you can make it possible to user to get the detailed information on the selected shape.

-<iframe src="https://snippet.dhtmlx.com/09o8t3o2?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

 ## What's next

 That's all.
 Now you can start working with diagrams or keep exploring the inner world of JavaScript Diagram and Diagram Editor.